joseph-flinn/site/frontend/posts/daily-journaling-report-1.md

 outcomes of those "experiments".

 For example, a few months ago I was working on installing NixOS on a Libre Potato v1.
-There was not a straight-forward tutorial on how to do it successfully and it took a lot of trial and error.
+There was not a straightforward tutorial on how to do it successfully and it took a lot of trial and error.
 I needed to flash the bootloader to the correct storage medium and install the OS on another.
 Taking note of all of the steps that I tried and the outcomes allowed me to track the